Historian loved the region he wrote about

 Over the next four decades, John built two new cowsheds and purchased neighbouring parcels of land which now form the basis of the family dairy enterprise.

-In 1964 he became the inaugural president of the newly formed Leongatha Historical Society and remained in that role for 20 years.
+He always loved literature and history, and in 1964 he became the inaugural president of the newly formed Leongatha Historical Society and remained in that role for the next 20 years.

 This was the beginning of his avocation as an historian.